sunsibar/docs-duckumentation/book/duckumentation/10_contributing/41_workflow.md

 ### Install the Duckieton Shell

-Install the Duckietown Shell using the instructions at <http://github.com/duckietown/duckietown-shell>.
+Install the Duckietown Shell using [these instructions](https://github.com/duckietown/duckietown-shell).

 ### Fork the `docs-![book]` repo on the Github site